salijona/pfLoc/README.md

 Salijona Dyrmishi; Amnir Hadachi.

 ## Citation
-If you use our source code or synthetic dataset in an academic work, please cite:
+If you use our source code or synthetic CDR dataset in an academic work, please cite:
 ```
 @inproceedings{Dyrmishi2021Mob,
   title={Mobile Positioning and Trajectory Reconstruction Based on Mobile Phone Network Data: A Tentative